 Δ One of my favorite memes from www.samharris.org

 For a while I became very disillusioned with humanity and hit quite a rough patch mentally.
 All my Catholic coping mechanisms had suddenly been taken away, I intensely disliked my social community and I felt very isolated and alone.
 I imagine this is quite a common feeling among new atheists who suddenly find themselves on the outside.

 As it happens I found new coping mechanisms and new community.
 Eventually though, I realized my atheism was at odds with my libertarianism.
 It suddenly dawned on me, do I really care that other people believe in fairies, the Loch Ness monster and god?
 The answer was a resounding no. This wasn’t my cause or crusade.
 My atheism didn’t really define me other that it subtracted a whole lot of hassle from my life.
 Not having to put in the required maintenance to insure your immortal soul goes to heaven frees up a lot time (and money).

 Do I really want to fight with people about the veracity of their make-believe?
 Is this something that I should really devote ANY* time to.
 Do I think its right to try convert others?
 The answer to all of those questions is no. Just like I can’t be bothered to discuss fairyology at length I can’t really be bothered to discuss religion.
 I do not care.

 *Important caveat.
 Religion that espouses violence and intolerance needs to challenged!
 I don’t really care what a Jain or a Mormon does in his free time.
-But if your religion has you pouring drywall screws into a pressure cooker or even just making life difficult for apostates you need to be opposed.
+But if your religion has adherents that pour drywall screws into pressure cookers or even just make life difficult for apostates you need to be opposed.